NilsGrossepieper/percep_align_in_deep_vision_for_fashion_prediction/README.md

 3. **Sales prediction**: Regression models are trained on the image embeddings together with contextual metadata.
 4. **Statistical evaluation**: A paired bootstrap test is applied to compare prediction errors and assess whether perceptual alignment leads to statistically significant improvements.

-The overall training and evaluation process is illustrated below.
+The overall training process is illustrated below.

 ![Training Process](visualizations/training_process.png)